Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

     ) external;

     /**
      * @notice Called by operators to set their allocation delay.
-Can only be set one time.
+Can only have 1 pending update
+     * to their allocationDelay.
+If operator's have never set their allocationDelay before then they cannot
+     * call modifyAllocations.
      * @param delay the allocation delay in seconds
-     * @dev this is expected to be updatable in a future release */ function initializeAllocationDelay(uint32 delay) external;
+     */
+    function setAllocationDelay(uint32 delay) external;

     /// VIEW